sivy/monkinetic-2020-content/posts/2003-06-21-templates-and-data-sources-in-openacs.md

-Slug: templates-and-data-sources-in-openacs
-Date: 2003-06-21
+date: 2003-06-21
+slug: templates-and-data-sources-in-openacs
-Title: Templates and Data Sources in OpenACS
+title: Templates and Data Sources in OpenACS
-layout: post
+---

-Jade Rubick&#39;s <a href="http://rubick.com:8002/openacs/templating">A Quick Intro to OpenACS Templating</a> is actually an excellent guide to how the .tcl, .adp, and .xql datasources interact in an OpenACS page.
+Jade Rubick's [A Quick Intro to OpenACS Templating](http://rubick.com:8002/openacs/templating) is actually an excellent guide to how the .tcl, .adp, and .xql datasources interact in an OpenACS page.

-Of particular interest is that it shows the magic that happens to populate your data variables in the tcl from the SQL query.